The Best Home Espresso Machine in 2023: From Breville to DeLonghi

 Practice with a kitchen scale: Every aspiring barista has to first practice tamping with a kitchen scale.
 It’s the only way to learn how to exert just the right amount of pressure.
 Eventually, you can rely on muscle memory.
 We’ve already seen how optimal pressure is make or break for espresso.
 So, be sure to get it spot on.
 Incidentally, using a coffee scale will really help with consistently dosing the portafilter.

-Cleaning & Descaling a Home Espresso Machine: Simple Necessity
+Cleaning a Home Espresso Machine: Simple Necessity

 Compared to a super-automatic machine, the cleaning list for a semi-automatic espresso machine is an absolute cinch.
 No milk hoses, no internal brewing group and no built-in grinder to painstakingly disassemble.